Dr. John “Jack” Tice Dolbin, Jr., 70, Pottsville, died Thursday morning at Lehigh Valley Hospital-Cedar Crest, Allentown.

 Schlitzer Allen Pugh Funeral Home 515 West Market Street Pottsville PA has been entrusted with arrangements.
 Please visit schlitzerallenpugh.com to leave a condolence or share a memory for the Dolbin family.

-To plant a tree in memory of John "Jack" Tice Dolbin, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of John "Jack" Tice Dolbin, please visit our floral store.